Free · Fast · Privacy-first

 Password policy design

-A developer designing password requirements for a new application uses this guide to set requirements based on actual entropy targets (minimum 60 bits) rather than arbitrary complexity rules that frustrate users without significantly improving security.
+A developer designing the password requirements for a new application uses this guide to set policy based on actual entropy targets such as a minimum of sixty bits combined with a breach list check, rather than copying the arbitrary complexity rules that other applications use.
+The result is a policy that delivers real security without frustrating users into adopting predictable patterns just to satisfy a checklist.

 When to use this guide